Medokins/Game-Recommendation/README.md

 * [steam Id](https://www.youtube.com/watch?v=wuvE6XDs3WQ&ab_channel=AKInformatica-AkEsports-EsportPalace) (It's a 40s video, this wasn't created by me)

 PS The datasets that I've created are to large to post on github, If you want to avoid training data yourself, write me a message and I'll give You GoogleDisc link with finished dataframe.

+PSS.
+If I had to write that project again I would use other file format like parquet or feather since that dataset would then be much smaller and I don't need to visualise that data.